ben-allen/locale-extensions/README.md

 ## Agent-Driven Negotiation: JavaScript API

-The locale extensions preferred by the user should be exposed as JavaScript APIs via `navigator.locales`, or by creating a new `navigator.localeExtensions` property.
+We expose the preferred options for these extensions in a JavaScript API via `navigator.locales` or by creating a new `navigator.localeExtensions` property:

 ### IDL